-Our study findings also confirmed that the on-track developmental status of children occurred among secondary or higher educated mothers.
+Our study findings also confirmed that children's on-track developmental status occurred among secondary or higher educated mothers.
 Parents’ cultural backgrounds have been associated with the learning environments provided to children of all ages.
 Parents tend to promote not only those skills that they value but also those they have mastered.
 In a recent study, immigrant parents of different cultural backgrounds—Cambodian, Dominican, and Portuguese—differed significantly concerning the areas of their children’s education in which they were involved.
-These differences existed even when a large majority of parents in all groups reported valuing education and having high aspirations for their children’s educational attainment 27.282930,312832333435
+These differences existed even when many parents in all groups reported valuing education and having high aspirations for their children’s educational attainment 27.

+According to our study, early childhood diseases and lack of nutrition children had high risk of developmental delays.
+Children who are undernourished or frequently ill are at high risk for developmental problems, emphasising the urgency of developing coordinated early childhood development programmes in collaboration with the health and nutrition sectors28.

+Early childhood programs are a critical outlet for fostering the mental and physical development of young children29.
+In our study, we found that, children who attended early childhood education program were significantly at more developmentally on track than their counterparts.

+Adequate supervision, stimulation, having books and toys in household showed positive result on ECD on track status.
+Positive associations between nurturing care and children’s health, growth, and development have been demonstrated worldwide, supported by neuroscientific evidence that nurturing care during early childhood attenuates the detrimental effects of low socioeconomic status on brain development30,31.

+In our study, mass media access of the household or caregivers can increase the chance of early childhood developmentally on track status.
+Television and other media can increase home access to early childhood development programming aimed at either children or parents 28.
+Local versions of the educational television programme Sesame Street reach children in over 150 countries 32.
+In Bangladesh, almost 50% of 3–5 year-old children watched television daily, and among television watchers, 83% of urban and 58% of rural preschoolers watched Sesame Street 33.
+A metaanalysis representing more than 10 000 children from 15 countries found significant benefits from watching Sesame Street in literacy and numeracy, health and safety, and social reasoning and attitudes toward others 34.

+It was found that, child punishment makes a children developmental delay.
+Stressors such as physical abuse, family instability, unsafe neighbourhoods’, and poverty can cause children to have inadequate coping skills, difficulty regulating emotions, and reduced social functioning compared to other children their age35.

 Strengths and limitations

 To the best of our knowledge, this is the first study based on the most recent MICS data in the context of developmental status using ECDI scores with Bangladeshi children.
 We used a sufficiently large nationally representative dataset, which represents the general population of Bangladesh.
 We also considered a wide range of factors that are influencing the developmental status.

 Despite all these strengths, our study had some limitations.
 As we used secondary data, the selection of variables, quality of data, and measurement indicators were beyond control.
-Data on child development are also available only for children of ages 3 and 4, and it is not clear how similar developmental scores among younger children are to the outcomes observed among 3- and 4-y-olds.
-Additional data spanning the full 0- to 5-y age range are needed to more precisely understand children’s development at the country levels.
+Data on child development are also available only for children of ages 3 and 4.
+It is unclear how similar developmental scores among younger children are to the outcomes observed among 3- and 4-y-olds.
+Additional data spanning the full 0- to 5-y age range is needed to understand children’s development at the country levels more precisely.
 Moreover, the survey was conducted in 2012 and 2019; in the meantime, the developmental status may have changed.

-Conclusion:
+Conclusion